 Daniel Emery Price

-Daniel Emery Price is the Director of Content for 1517.
+Daniel Emery Price is the 1517 Operations Executive.
 He is also an author, church and conference speaker, and co-host of the podcasts 40 Minutes in the Old Testament and 30 Minutes in the New Testament.
-Daniel has served as a church planter, pastor and worship leader and currently lives in Northwest Arkansas, with his wife and daughter.
+Daniel has served as a church planter, pastor and worship leader and currently lives in Northwest Arkansas, with his wife and two daughters.

 Erick Sorensen is in charge of Church Partnerships in the Development Department at 1517.
 His B.S. in Organizational Leadership is from Biola University, and his M.Div. is from Lutheran Brethren Seminary.
 Erick has served as a pastor in Fontana, California, Staten Island, New York and Roxbury, New Jersey.
 In 2015 he planted Epiphany Lutheran Church in New York City, New York.
 Erick is host of the Law & Gospel Devotional, co-host of the 30 Minutes in the New Testament and Field Guide to the Bible podcasts, and is co-author of Scandalous Stories: A Sort of Commentary on the Parables.